A Sustainable State

-NC State Dining began a composting initiative at all dining halls in August 2010 and at One Earth in Talley Student Union in 2014.
-The initiative became a reality when an audit by Waste Reduction and Recycling (WRR) found that 70 percent of waste generated by Fountain Dining Hall was compostable.
-This led Fountain Dining Hall to add a biodigester diverting 55% of the compostable waste – which reduces trips by waste and recycling.
-In October 2016, we installed paper towel composting bins in the dining hall restrooms to expand these efforts.
-The composting initiative has assisted with NC State University’s overall sustainability goal to decrease waste from landfills.
+We began a composting initiative at our dining halls in August 2010 and at One Earth in Talley Student Union in 2014.
+The initiative became a reality when an audit by Waste Reduction and Recycling found that 70% of waste generated by Fountain Dining Hall was compostable.
+In 2018, Talley Student Union collected 100.57 tons of compost to send to the onsite compost facility that helps complete the loop of the food eaten on campus.
+The composting initiative has helped NC State decrease the amount of waste sent to landfills.

-NC State Dining works with Green Circle NC to collect and upcycle oil waste (~775 gallons per month).
+NC State Dining works with GreaseCycle to collect and upcycle oil waste (~9742.5 gallons in 2019).
 The organic waste is converted into biodiesel fuel and composting soil.
 Not only is the oil being put to good use, but it also is collected at no cost to us, saving thousands of dollars each year.

 Through a partnership with the Office of Sustainability, NC State Dining began reducing plastic waste by eliminating single-use plastic bags at the Atrium Food Court and C-Stores on campus.
 Reusable bags are now available for purchase at these locations, diverting over 95,000 plastic bags from the landfill since implementation.
 NC State Dining has also contributed to the Sustainable Tracking, Assessment and Rating System (STARS) gold rating for the university’s overall sustainability performance.

 We have implemented several waste reduction and recycling efforts throughout each of our dining locations, including: